satopian/poti-kaini-zh-TW/README.md

 ![image](https://user-images.githubusercontent.com/44894014/117331996-480b5700-aed2-11eb-8580-297e4c6268e5.png)

+### [2021/07/16] v3.03.10 lot.210614
+- CSRF measures using fixed tokens have been introduced.
+You can reject unauthorized posts from outside the site.
+If the theme HTML does not support tokens
+`define('CHECK_CSRF_TOKEN', '1');`
+To
+Change to
+`define('CHECK_CSRF_TOKEN', '0');`.
+If you enable this setting when the theme is not supported, you will not be able to post.
+If this setting is not present in `config.php`
+`define('CHECK_CSRF_TOKEN', '0');`
+Is treated the same as.
+- Moved to the method of checking HTML at the time of output.
+Administrators can no longer use HTML tags.
+HTML tags that have already been entered will be deleted.
+The output is the HTML tags removed and escaped.
+- The form on the top page and the mini-less form displayed in each thread have been abolished.
+This is because you cannot set the CSRF token in a static HTML file.
+- ChickenPaint is now available on your smartphone.

 ### Overview of required work.
 There is a language resource for messages in `template_ini.php`, such as error messages and messages used when images are uploaded successfully.
 The HTML of the template uses Japanese, so we need to translate it.